Philippine militants free Norwegian hostage

 (CNN)A Norwegian man held captive for almost a year by a militant Islamist group in the Philippines was freed Saturday, according to CNN Philippines and the state-run Philippines News Agency (PNA).

-Abu Sayyaf released Kjartan Sekkingstad at 4 p.m.
-(4 a.m.
+Abu Sayyaf released Kjartan Sekkingstad at 4 p.m. local time (4 a.m.
 ET), according to Western Mindanao Command spokesman Maj.
 Filemon Tan Jr.

 Sekkingstad's release was an offshoot of ongoing military operations against the Abu Sayyaf group, Tan told CNN Philippines.
 The Moro National Liberation Front, which is in peace talks with the government, assisted authorities in the operation, he said.